dimag0g/Aquaria/README.md

          +--- ...
          +--- aquaria.nro

-**/!\** Be careful if you do this on a Mac with finder because
-    it replaces whole folders instead of just merging the new files in.
+⚠ Be careful if you do this on a Mac with finder because it replaces whole folders instead of just merging the new files in.

-**/!\** Make sure you don't forget the .Aquaria folder, which may be hidden by your file manager.
+⚠ Make sure you don't forget the `.Aquaria` folder which may be hidden by your file manager.

 Lastly, if you want to play the included default mods, copy `game_scripts/_mods` over your local `_mods` directory.

 [3] RUNNING
 -----------

 This build of Aquaria was tested on 10.2.0|AMS 0.14.4|S (FAT32). exFAT is not recommended.
-Currently, the game only works with joy-cons attached.
 Alternative controllers (keyboards, mouses, etc.) might work but weren't tested.

-Default keys (which can be changed in the game options) are:
+Default keys (most of which can be changed in the game options) are:
-- A - Primary Action (sing/shoot)
+- A/R - Primary Action (sing/shoot)
-- B - Secondary Action (swim boost)
+- B/L - Secondary Action (swim boost)
-- Y - Roll
-- X - Revert to song form
+- X - Song form
-- L - Look around
+- Y - Energy form
-- R - Open map
+- ⊖ - Open map
-- ⊖ - Escape
-- ⊕ - Quit game
+- ⊕ - Menu/Escape
 - D-PAD / L-stick - navigate
+- D-PAD ▴ - Cook food
+- D-PAD ▾ - Remove food from wok pan
+- L-stick push - Roll
+- R-stick + push - Look around

 [4] TODO
 --------

 Here's a list of known bugs / missing features, approximately in order of priority.
 Don't bother reporting those as issues.

-- broken world map display
+- incomplete controls support(no ZR/ZL, no touchscreen)
+- no support for full HD in docked mode
+- no mods downloading support
+- no locale support
 - game hangs when skipping cutscenes - skippin cutscenes disabled
-- no support for wireless controllers / touchscreen
-- no support for mods
+- glitches in world map - background made solid, transitions are still buggy
-- crash on exit
+- occasional crash on exit
-- no support for docked mode
 - no demo version support
-- no locale support